dallongo/pySRD9c/README.md

 * gear display: 1 byte, each bit is a single segment of the display in the standard order (1 digit)
 * padding/unknown: 29 bytes, all 0 during normal operation, setting all bytes to 0xff resets the device

+Run by itself, `pySRD9c.py` will conduct a self-test on the display.

-A sample application providing real-time telemetry data for RaceRoom Racing Experience is available in `r3e.py`.
+A sample application providing real-time telemetry data for RaceRoom Racing Experience is available in `pyDashR3E.py`.
 It demonstrates custom mapping of RPM LEDs for use as push-to-pass/drs indicators as well as warnings that blink the status LEDs during a critical state.
 It also features live lap timing, lap split time, field position, and lap progession during a race.
+The dash configuration is controlled via the `pyDashR3E.settings.json` file (created on start-up if not found, re-read if modified while running).

 ### Releases
+#### 2016-05-06

+* Split `r3e.py` into `pyDashR3E.py` and `pyR3E.py` for the memory API structure
+* Added configuration control via `pyDashR3E.settings.json`

 #### 2016-05-05

 * Added sector split times